Your Psychology Today profile

 Example is illustrative, not from a specific client.
 Every rewrite is built from real source material and a focused revision process.

-Most practices need the Sprint.
-A few just need the PT fix.
+Most practices need the Practice Foundation.
+A few just need the Psychology Today fix.

 - Full Psychology Today rewrite